json-schema-org/json-schema-spec/jsonschema-core.md

 The value of this keyword MUST be a valid JSON Schema.

-This keyword applies its subschema to array elements.
+This keyword applies to array instances by applying its subschema to the array's elements.

 An instance is valid against `contains` if the number of elements that are valid against its subschema is with the inclusive range of the minimum and (if any)